prisma-labs/graphql-framework-experiment-examples/with-nextjs-and-vercel-and-plugins-prisma/README.md

 This example shows how to add a Nexus api endpoint to a nextjs project.
-You can try out the deployed version right now [here](https://nextjs-blog-one-lyart.now.sh).
-Some things to keep in mind:
+You can try out the deployed version right now [here](https://integration-nextjs-with-plugin-prisma.now.s).

-#### Getting Started
+#### Setting up for development

 1. Start a postgres database